sync2brain/bossdevice-usermanual/_build/html/_sources/2_setup_bossdevice_research.rst.txt

 Connecting with Synchronizing Devices
 ====================================
-The bossdevice research can send up to 4 TTL trigger signals to connected synchronizing devices from its output port.
-Search the “TRIGGER OUT 1-4” BNC ports at back plate of the bossdevice research and connect it to the BNC ports of your intended device.
+The bossdevice research can send up to 4 TTL output signals to connected synchronizing devices from its output port.
+Search the TTL OUT 1-4” BNC ports at back plate of the bossdevice research and connect it to the BNC ports of your intended device.

 .. figure:: figures/Figure6_ttlports.png
     :align: center

-    Ports available on the bossdevice (see the BNC output ports 1-4 named as TRIGGER OUT 1 till 4).
+    Ports available on the bossdevice (see the BNC output ports 1-4 named as TTL OUT 1 till 4).

-In addition to the TTL output the 8 bit trigger LPT marker ports can also be connected to the bossdevice research for a numerical input or can also be output from bossdevice research to write synchronizing markers to the raw EEG data or for any other purpose.
+In addition to the TTL output the 8 bit LPT marker ports can also be connected to the bossdevice research for a numerical input or can also be output from bossdevice research to write synchronizing markers to the raw EEG data or for any other purpose.

 .. figure:: figures/Figure7_markersport.png
     :align: center